HL7/fhir-sdoh-clinicalcare/input/pagecontent/referral_workflow.md

 The Provider may request to have the service delivered by a specific CBO.
 The CP may not accept the referral or be unable to perform the requested service, or may need to split the request into multiple tasks to be performed by one or more CBOs.

-{% include img.html img="FlowIndirectDirectLightReferralFunctional" caption="Figure 3: Annotated Flow Diagram for Indirect Referral Light" %}
+{% include img.html img="FlowIndirectDirectLightReferralFunctional.svg" caption="Figure 3: Annotated Flow Diagram for Indirect Referral Light" %}

 | Step | Actors | Description| References|
 | -----| ------------- | ------- | ---------------- |